 Improving efficiencies in maintenance and troubleshooting can significantly improve operations.
 System faults and mechanical errors can disrupt production, causing delays or an unsafe environment.
-One way to overcome this is through implementing a remote monitoring and diagnostics system into a company’s existing maintenance, repair and operational programs.
+One way to overcome this is through implementing a remote monitoring system into a company’s existing maintenance, repair and operational programs.

 Digital monitoring and diagnostics tools provide users with additional information to help solve problems efficiently.
 Data from multiple touch points along the system is collected, analysed and fed to a user-friendly interface.
 These technologies can help companies lower costs, minimise labour and downtime, as well as improve operational effectiveness.